hrtcat/hrtcat/other/lena.md

 > the interior of a dry sealed container will not be sterilized effectively by steam.
 A small amount of water must be within the sealed container to sterilize the interior.<sup>2</sup>

 Keep in mind there should be NO water inside the vials for HRT preparations.
-The recipe I recommend is just hormone ester, MCT oil, and a very small amount of benzyl alcohol.
+The recipe we recommend is just hormone ester, MCT oil, benzyl benzoate, and a very small amount of benzyl alcohol.

 **Ethide Labs states**: